7max/log4cl/README.md

 ### Log4CL packages

-Do not try to include LOG4CL into your package's *:USE* list.
-LOG4CL is designed to be used by referencing its symbols with the `log:` package prefix.
+Do not try to include LOG4CL into your package's *:USE* list, instead use `log:` package prefix with your log statements.

 ## The Basics